scflode/dev-proxy/README.md

 # dev-proxy

-This repository contains a reverse proxy setup via [traefik](https://traefik.io) that allows to have services with the same port running locally at once.
+This repository contains a reverse proxy setup via [traefik](https://traefik.io) that allows to have multiple services with the same port running locally at once without port juggling.

+Further it allows to have full TLS support by leveraging [mkcert](https://mkcert.dev).

+The Docker container start when the Docker daemon starts (so maybe on startup).
+This means you do not need to worry about it.

 ## Prerequisites

 In order to use the `dev-proxy` you need to have installed the following:

-- Docker and docker-compose
+- Docker
 - Install [mkcert](https://mkcert.dev):
   - `brew install mkcert nss` (macOS)
   - `choco install mkcert` (Win)
   - [Linux](https://github.com/FiloSottile/mkcert#linux)
 - Clone this repository

+## Setup

+With the prerequisites satisfied you can run `make setup`.
+This automatically sets up everything needed to use the `dev-proxy`.
+This target is idempotent.

 ## Usage